googleapis/ruby-spanner-activerecord/examples/snippets/bit-reversed-sequence/README.md

 See https://cloud.google.com/spanner/docs/primary-key-default-value#bit-reversed-sequence for more information about bit-reversed sequences in Cloud Spanner.

+## Requirements
+Using bit-reversed sequences for generating primary key values in ActiveRecord has the following requirements:
+1. You must use __ActiveRecord version 7.1 or higher__.
+2. Your models must include a sequence name like this: `self.sequence_name = :singer_sequence`
+3. You must create the bit-reversed sequence using a SQL statement in your migrations.

 ## Creating Tables with Bit-Reversed Sequences in ActiveRecord
 You can create bit-reversed sequences using migrations in ActiveRecord by executing a SQL statement using the underlying connection.